 HR for HR is not therapy.
 It is professional consultation and strategic support specifically designed for HR practitioners navigating situations their role prevents them from handling through normal channels.

+Confidential consultation on complex cases.
 When an HR professional is handling a sensitive investigation, a difficult executive situation, or a complaint that touches their own working relationships, outside consultation provides the independent perspective they cannot get internally.

-This is not outsourcing the decision — it is ensuring the decision-maker has access to experienced guidance.
+Second opinions on high-stakes calls.
 Terminations, accommodation decisions, investigation findings, disciplinary actions — these decisions have legal and human consequences that deserve more than a solo review.

-HR for HR provides an experienced sounding board when the stakes are too high for uncertainty.
+Support during organizational crises.
 HR professionals are often the first responders to organizational crises — layoffs, investigations, executive misconduct, culture failures.
-During these periods, having outside support is not a sign of weakness.
-It is what allows HR to function effectively under conditions designed to overwhelm any individual.
+Having outside support is what allows HR to function effectively under conditions designed to overwhelm any individual.

 Who HR for HR Is For

-• Solo HR practitioners who are the only HR resource in their organization
+- Solo HR practitioners who are the only HR resource in their organization

-• Fractional HR consultants navigating complex client situations
+- Fractional HR consultants navigating complex client situations

-• HR leaders who report to leadership they may need to advise against
+- HR leaders who report to leadership they may need to advise against

 The organizations that support their HR professionals get better HR outcomes.
-The HR professionals who seek support for their own hardest situations become more effective at supporting everyone else.